jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 } parsed_input;
 ```

-And the parsing function is trying the patterns one by one, filling in the sources/destinations, as they are implied by some patterns.
+And the parsing function is trying the patterns one by one, filling in the sources/destinations as well, as they are implied by some patterns - for example the `pattern_stock` means the source is the stock pile and destination is undefined.

 ```c
 parsed_input parse_input(char *command){